 Lots of people have great ideas for a new product, service, or app, but Western New England University students have the skills and resources to make them a reality.
 And many of them don't wait until they graduate to get started!

 The College of Engineering helps student develop an entrepreneurial mindset from their very first year when they work on teams to produce a product using smart technology.
-Throughout their course of study, they have opportunities to participate in exciting competitions such as the 3DS, intensive three-day start-up competition for students.
+Throughout their course of study, they have opportunities to participate in exciting competitions such as the 3DS, an intensive three-day start up competition for students.

 In the business world, engineers and business professionals work collaboratively to develop ideas and bring them to the marketplace.
-At Western New England University we put our engineering and business students in the same class, the Product Development and Innovation course, where they learn how their roles will intersect.
-Student teams are challenged to create a new product, through a simulated work environment.
+At Western New England University, we put our engineering and business students in the same class; the Product Development and Innovation course, where they learn how their roles will intersect in the real world.
+Student teams are challenged to create and market a new product, through a simulated work environment.
 Our teams have competed at the annual American Society of Mechanical Engineers Innovation Showcase (IShow) and placed in the top 10 four times.
-To-date students have been awarded more than $33,000 from the Grinspoon Spirit Awards for their entrepreneurial ideas.

 Kern Entrepreneurial Network (KEEN) Partnership